RiccardoFedrizzi/comnetsemu_5Gnet/README.md

 Start bandwidth test leveraging the two slices:
 ```
 iperf3 -c 10.45.0.1 -B 10.45.0.2 -t 5
-iperf3 -c 10.46.0.1 -B 10.46.0.3 -t 5
+iperf3 -c 10.46.0.1 -B 10.46.0.2 -t 5
 ```

 Open the open5gs WebUI and change the DL/UL bandwidth for slice 1.

 Update the PDU session in the UE.
-Notice how the session started specifying the slice, not the APN.
-The APN, and thus the UPF, is selected by the 5GC.
+Notice how the session is started specifying the slice, not the APN.
+The APN, and thus the associated UPF, is selected by the 5GC.

 ```
 # ./nr-cli imsi-001011234567895